 What is the difference between making my personal page private or public?
 By default, a personal page is public, meaning your name will appear in the participant search list, and anyone accessing the site will be able to support you.
 Setting your personal page to private hides your name from the participant search list; only people you personally invite via email will be able to support you (we do not recommend making your site private).

 Can someone help me set up my personal Web page?
 Yes.
 It's critical to your fundraising that you set up your personal Web page.
 If you've tried on the site and still need help, we're here for you.
 After you register, you'll be contacted by your Rider Coach or Crew Manager.
 Your Coach is a fellow rider assigned to you to help with questions and ideas on fundraising, training, ride policies, etc. They can also help you set up your personal Web page.
+If you are on a team, your captain may be able help.
 You can also email us or call us.

 Where do I find my participant number?
 It can be found in your Ride Center.
 Login using the "Ride Center" link on our homepage using your Username and Password.
 Visit your Ride Center to find your number.
 If you do not have a username and password please contact the Ride office.

 What if it rains on the Ride?
 The Ride will take place rain or shine.
-We monitor the weather 24 hours a day on the event and will communicate to participants if severe weather becomes a safety factor.
+We monitor the weather on the event and will communicate to participants if severe weather becomes a safety issue.
 Your safety is our #1 priority.

 What if I can't finish the route when I'm on the Ride?
 Although we bet you'll surprise yourself as you train for the Ride, we aren’t going to leave you stranded along the route.
-We have an entire team of crew members dedicated to “sweeping” the route.
+We have an entire team of crew members dedicated to “monitoring” the route.
 That means there'll be someone to pick you up and take you to the next Pit Stop or into camp if you are no longer able to ride.
+This is a ride, not a race.
+The shuttle crew is the primary mode of transportation for riders unable to complete the days route; they travel from pit to pit.